Tuscan Eggplant Pesto

 1 large eggplant (about 1 pound)

-1/2 teaspoon salt plus additional for sprinkling the eggplant
+1/2 teaspoon salt, plus extra for salting eggplant

-1/4 cup olive oil plus additional for brushing the eggplant
+1/4 cup olive oil, plus extra for brushing

 2 medium onions, coarsely chopped